fidandurgut/TestAutomation/README.md

 5. Checks that correct product was added (By comparing the titles before adding cart and after at cart)
 6. Checks that subtotal price sum is correct (By comparing price*count before adding the cart and after at cart)

-Please ignore enum.package.They are not used anywhere at the current project but  will be used then.
+Please ignore enum.package.
+They are not used anywhere at the current project but  will be used then.
 It may stay here for any improvement